madtomic/Maintenance-Manager--CB-Plugin/README.md

 * disable {plugin name}: disable the selected plugin.
 **Note: If you are not sure about the plugin name, type /plugins.**

+**/cpu**: Returns the current use of the server's CPU in percent.

+**/ram**: Returns the current use of the server's RAM in percent and the current amount of MB used.
+Note: These two commands take a little time to perform because it requires to run external native code.
+Works only with Windows, Linux and MacOS.

 ##Permissions: